House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Blades

 Teeth per inch (TPI) is the most important spec of a reciprocating saw blade.
 Low TPI cuts faster but with rougher edges and is best suited for cutting wood.
-High TPI results in slower cutting but gives you a smoother edge, ideal for cutting metal.
+High TPI results in slower cutting but gives you a smoother edge, which is ideal for cutting metal.

 Teeth per inch table